Understanding the format of exported data

-- Long: in long format, a separate row is added for each repeat instance.
-Since the main export file is structured to have only one row per submission, each repeat group exports into a separate data file – so a form with repeat groups will export as a primary data file plus additional data files for each repeat group.
-Each row in a repeat group's data file will have its own unique KEY value, plus a PARENT_KEY value that can be used to link to the primary submission or parent-group data spreadsheet.
+Long: in long format, a separate row is added for each repeat instance.
+Since the main export spreadsheet is structured to have only one row per submission, each repeat group exports into a separate data spreadsheet – so a form with repeat groups will export as a primary data spreadsheet plus additional data spreadsheet for each repeat group.
+Each row in a repeat group's data spreadsheet will have its own unique KEY value, plus a PARENT_KEY value that can be used to link to the primary submission or parent-group data spreadsheet.
 When exporting to .csv and .sav, each repeat group will be exported as its own file.
 When exporting to .xlsx, each repeat group will be exported to its own sheet within the workbook.
 The main form data will be located in the first sheet in that workbook, which will be named "data".

 Exported .csv files are encoded in Unicode format (UTF-8) so that they can support the widest possible range of characters and scripts.
 Unfortunately, Microsoft Excel defaults to importing .csv files as Latin text, so some accents or other scripts may be distorted.
 If you use Excel, your best option is to always export form data in .xlsx format.
 See Looking at data in Microsoft Excel for details on how to safely import your data into Excel.